The magazine of Glion Institute

 Why work in hospitality?
 Hospitality is an exciting industry that provides many opportunities for personal and professional growth and the chance to travel and work in different areas of the world.

-Working in hospitality can help develop valuable leadership, communication, problem-solving, and customer service skills.
+Starting your career in hospitality management can help develop valuable leadership, communication, problem-solving, and customer service skills.

 Is hospitality a good career?
 Hospitality is a great career for anyone with a strong work ethic and a passion for creating positive experiences for others.
 It’s a dynamic industry that’s rapidly growing, with all kinds of career opportunities.